freeCodeCamp/freeCodeCamp/guide/english/html/comments-in-html/index.md

 ```
 ## Conditional Comments

-Conditional Comments define some HTML tags to be excuted when a certain codition is fulfilled.
+Conditional Comments defines some HTML tags to be excuted when a certain condition is fullfilled.

 Conditional Comments are only recognized by Internet Explorer Version 5 through to Version 9 (IE5 - IE9).